 The National Community Solar Partnership is aimed at expanding affordable community-solar access to every American household by 2025.
 The reinvigorated partnership is designed to empower government entities, utilities, financiers, businesses, nonprofits, affordable-housing providers, and stakeholders to design and implement affordable solar models that meet the needs of their communities.
 The Partnership will provide technical assistance, tools, and information to low- and moderate-income individuals, businesses, nonprofits, and state, local, and tribal governments to increase community solar installations.
 Learn more and join the partnership.

 Solar in Your Community Challenge

-Offering $5 million in cash prizes and technical assistance over 18 months, the Challenge supports teams across the country to develop projects or programs that expand solar access to underserved groups, while proving that these business models can be widely replicated and adopted by similar groups.
-Learn more.
+Offering $5 million in cash prizes and technical assistance over 18 months, the Challenge supported teams across the country to develop projects or programs that expand solar access to underserved groups, while proving that these business models can be widely replicated and adopted by similar groups.
+Learn about the winning teams.

 SETO awardees are making strides in the shared and community solar arenas, increasing access to solar for all Americans.
 SETO provides cooperative awards to the below organizations focusing on shared and community solar.